Welcome to

 The Digital Task Force for Planning was formed in February 2021 as an independent expert panel to raise awareness, expertise and skills to empower planning profession in the digital era.

-The panel was co-chaired by Professor Michael Batty, Chairman of the Centre for Advanced Spatial Analysis (CASA) in the Bartlett School at University College London (UCL) and Dr Wei Yang, the Royal Town Planning Institute President for 2021.
+The panel was co-chaired by Professor Michael Batty, Chairman of the Centre for Advanced Spatial Analysis (CASA) in the Bartlett School at University College London (UCL) and Dr Wei Yang, Chair of Wei Yang & Partners and President for 2021 of the Royal Town Planning Institute.
 The panel was formed by a group of influential thought leaders across a broad spectrum relating to planning and digital technology.

 During 2021, the Task Force carried out a comprehensive cross-sector consultation programme, involving local and national government departments, agencies dealing with the natural and built environment, digital technology, public health, and higher education.
 Using a whole systems approach, the study is set against the UK government’s commitment to science and technology and cutting-edge research.